Menu

 About - Introduction

-As part of the University of Maryland School of Medicine (UMSOM) since 2007, our Institute for Genome Sciences' (IGS) researchers have contributed greatly to scientific discovery, scholarship, and history.
+As part of the University of Maryland School of Medicine (UMSOM) since 2007, Institute for Genome Sciences (IGS) researchers have contributed significantly to scientific discovery, scholarship, and history.

-IGS remains at the forefront of high-throughput genomic technologies and bioinformatics analyses through its core facility, Maryland Genomics.
+Through Maryland Genomics, IGS remains at the forefront of high-throughput genomic technologies and bioinformatics analyses.
 Maryland Genomics provides research scientists cutting-edge, collaborative, and cost-effective sequencing and analysis—all customizable to each project's needs.
-Maryland Genomics develops methodologies and best-in-class pipelines to quickly navigate the rapidly advancing fields of microbiome and genomic technologies.
-It offers its global clients a wide range of services, including single-cell 'omics, spatial transcriptomics, long-read sequencing, CRISPR screens, and analysis using tools such as artificial intelligence, natural language processing, and machine learning.
-For clinicians, its Maryland Genomics Translational Diagnostics Laboratory leads the way in precision medicine, offering services in pharmacogenomics, familial genetic testing assays, and Non-Invasive Prenatal Testing (NIPT).
+Maryland Genomics develops methodologies and best-in-class pipelines to quickly navigate the rapidly advancing fields of multiomic, genomic, and computational technologies.
+In addition to serving IGS faculty, Maryland Genomics offers its global clients a wide range of services, including high-throughput short-read and long-read sequencing; microbiome, metagenome, and metatranscriptome data generation and analysis; single-cell and spatial multiomics; and bioinformatics analysis using a wide array of tools, including artificial intelligence, natural language processing, and machine learning.

 Our History